Haruki Nishikawa

-Haruki Nishikawa (西川 遥輝, Nishikawa Haruki) is a Japanese professional baseball player for the Tokyo Yakult Swallows of the Nippon Professional Baseball (NPB).
+Haruki Nishikawa (西川 遥輝, Nishikawa Haruki) is a Japanese professional baseball infielder and outfielder for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB).
+He has previously played in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.

 Career

+Hokkaido Nippon-Ham Fighters

-Hokkaido Nippon-Ham Fighters selected Nishikawa with the second selection in the 2010 NPB draft.
+Hokkaido Nippon-Ham Fighters selected Nishikawa in the second round of the 2010 Nippon Professional Baseball draft.

-On March 30, 2012, Nishikawa made his NPB debut.
+On March 30, 2012, Nishikawa made his NPB debut as a pinch runner against the Saitama Seibu Lions.

 Nishikawa hit a walk-off grand slam in the bottom of the ninth inning of Game 5 of the 2016 Japan Series, which Nishikawa would go on to win.

-On February 27, 2019, he was selected first time for Japan national baseball team at the 2019 exhibition games against Mexico.
+On February 27, 2019, Nishikawa was selected for the first time for Japan national baseball team at the 2019 exhibition games against Mexico.

 In 2020, Nishikawa hit .296/.419/.388 with 5 home runs, 15 doubles, and 3 triples to go along with 37 stolen bases.
 After the 2020 season, on December 3, 2020, the Fighters announced it was allowing Nishikawa to enter the posting system to play in Major League Baseball (MLB).
 On January 3, 2021, Nishikawa failed to secure a deal with any of the MLB teams.
 Nishikawa became a free agent following the 2021 season.

+Tohoku Rakuten Golden Eagles

 On December 22, 2021, Nishikawa signed with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball.

+Tokyo Yakult Swallows

 On November 17, 2023, Nishikawa signed with the Tokyo Yakult Swallows of Nippon Professional Baseball.

+Nishikawa made 49 appearances for Yakult in 2025, batting .174/.280/.217 with six RBI and one stolen base.
+On September 29, 2025, the Swallows announced that they would be releasing Nishikawa.

+Hokkaido Nippon-Ham Fighters (second stint)

+In November 2025, Nishikawa signed with the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball.